bmurrtech/0-100-days-cloud-engineer/README.md

 # Day 11

 - Researched blog hosting options
-  - Both Ghost and Hashnode are my choices, but I want to set up Zapier to automate blog auto-post to Medium and Twitter, too
+  - Both ~~Ghost~~ Shopify w (with apps) and Hashnode are my choices, but I want to set up Zapier to automate blog auto-post to Medium and Twitter, too
 - Updated IT Resume (this is the resume that got me an interview at an IT biz)
 - Added IT cover letter to my resume
 - Updated resume on Indeed (uploaded to Github, too)